sentanos/rdprxy/README.md

     Proxy:Get(target, path, nocache, headers)
     Proxy:Post(target, path, data, contentType, compress, headers)

-Domain is the domain of your heroku application including the http:// or https://.
+Domain is the domain of your heroku application including the http:// or https://. _Do not_ include a slash at the end of the domain.

 It is exactly the same as HttpService.GetAsync and HttpService.PostAsync _except_ the first argument is the hostname (eg. `api.roblox.com` or `discordapp.com`) and the second argument is the path (eg. `/users/2470023`)